 Following the methodological criterion of Petricola et al. (2022), we calculated the centrality between edges in a specific OD matrix, instead of using all the nodes of the network.
-For this calculation, we used the weight provided by the OpenRouteService.
+For this calculation, we used the weight provided by the ORS.
 In this context, we have associated higher centrality values with urban arterial roads.
 This plays a central role in ensuring movement through the road network, as opposed to secondary or tertiary roads, which are responsible for less movement through the network.

-To estimate which municipality was most affected by the floods, we aggregated the change in metropolitan connectivity after the flood per municipality.
+To estimate which municipality was most affected by the floods, we aggregated the change in CM connectivity after the flood per municipality.
 In addition, a map illustrating the local connectivity identified the urban arteries of each municipality revealing changes in the road network pattern when impacted by the flood.

-In the second analysis, we used a regularly sampled origindestination matrix within a 10-minute drive of the hospitals obtained through ORS.
+In the second analysis, we used a regularly sampled OD matrix within a 10-minute drive of the hospitals obtained through ORS.
 The objective is to assess road redundancy as an indicator of a dimension of hospital resilience.
-The Fig. 4 shows this regular sampling within the 10 minute isochrones from each hospital.
+Fig. 4 shows this regular sampling within the 10-minute-isochrones from each hospital.

 To evaluate the redundancy of paths in the road network, we used an iterative penalty method (Bader et al., 2011).
-Locations within a 10-minute isochrone around each hospital were sampled, and the fastest path for each healthcare facility was calculated.
-This process was repeated three times, increasing the cost of edges on previously used paths increased at each step to simulate disruption.
-This approach quantified changes in path length and travel cost, reflecting the availability of alternative routes.
-While focusing on hospital accessibility, the analysis indirectly assesses network resilience, as a network with more redundant paths can better maintain flow despite disruptions.
+We regularly sampled origin points within the 10-minuteisochrone of each hospital and calculated the fastest path to the facility.
+This process was repeated three times, with each iteration increasing the cost of edges that were used in the previous step, thereby simulating disruptions and encouraging route alternatives.
+By comparing how path length and travel cost changed across these iterations, we quantified the availability and viability of alternative routes.
+Although this analysis focuses on hospital accessibility, it also serves as an indirect measure of network resilience: road networks with more evenly distributed and viable alternatives are better equipped to maintain access when disruptions occur.